South Africa: Community Health and Social Policy

 - US State Department "Students Abroad"

 - SIT Study Abroad Gear

-The program explores the way that health issues are researched, communicated, and addressed, emphasizing the role of research, the influence of the media, the roles of the state and private enterprise, and the agency of community members.
+The program explores the ways that health issues are studied, communicated, and addressed, emphasizing the role of research, the influence of media, the roles of the state and private enterprise, and the agency of community members.

-- A guided tour of the Hector Pieterson Museum and Nelson Mandela House in Soweto
+- A guided tour of the Constitutional Court Precinct and the Voortrekker Monument

-- A drop off exploration of the Durban City Centre
+- A drop off exploration of Durban City Centre

 Independent Study Project

 For four weeks, students conduct original research on a topic of particular interest to them that is relevant in the context of South Africa.
 The Independent Study Project (ISP) is conducted in Durban or in another approved location appropriate to the project.
-This period may include volunteering at a school, clinic, or NGO.
-For most students, the ISP is the highlight of the semester.
+Students choose between a research- or practicum-based Independent Study Project.
+Practicum options include observation in community health organizations or on a community-based social-science study project.
 Ethical health research can be done by students who develop relationships of trust in a community, but access to medical facilities is only possible on a volunteer practicum basis with no research permissible.